 Magnetic Stripes

 Magnetic stripes add speed, security and establish accuracy during transactions.
 There are 2 or 3 track magnetic stripe configurations that come in both HiCo/ LoCo.
-HiCo (High Coercivity) are commonly implemented for cards that are used at a high frequency and CR80_magrequire a longer card life such as a major credit card.
+HiCo (High Coercivity) are commonly implemented for cards that are used at a high frequency and require a longer card life such as a major credit card.
 A LoCo (Low Coercivity) card has a shorter life span, of maybe 2 years or more with standard usage.
 These are perfect for hotel room cards, gift cards, member cards, arcade cards and more.

 If you have an example of a magnetic stripe card that works in your POS system, send it to CARDSource and we can tell you the encoding specs and the information encoded.